-- On the other hand, a Mutual Fund involves pooling in small savings of various investors and accordingly invest in the stock market to garner returns on the initial investment.
-These investments can be made in stocks, bonds or a combination of multiple securities as stated in their Prospectus.
-Let us have a look at their differences with a deeper understanding of these avenues of investment.
+- On the other hand, a Mutual Fund involves pooling in small savings of various investors and accordingly investing in the stock market to garner returns on the initial investment.
+As stated in their Prospectus, these investments can be made in stocks, bonds, or a combination of multiple securities.
+Let us look at their differences with a deeper understanding of these investment avenues.

 Stock vs Mutual Funds Infographics

-- Stocks represent ownership stake to the investors whereas Mutual Funds offer fractional ownership to the overall basket of securities.
+- Stocks represent an ownership stake to the investors, whereas mutual funds offer fractional ownership of the overall basket of securities.

-- The investor is individually responsible for the management and administration of the stock or can be done by appointing a stockbroker.
+- The investor is individually responsible for the management and administration of the stock, which can be done by appointing a stockbroker.
 Conversely, mutual funds are managed by a professional fund manager on behalf of the investors.

-- Risk component in case of stocks is larger as the direction of investment is in a single company whereas Mutual funds offer the benefit of diversification thereby offering robust earning opportunities in case of failure in a single company or sector.
+- The risk component in the case of stocks is larger as the investment direction is in a single company.
+In contrast, Mutual funds offer the benefit of diversification, thereby offering robust earning opportunities in case of failure in a single company or sector.

-- The trading of stocks can take place at any time during the day including intra-day trading at the existing price whereas mutual funds are traded only once a day probably at the end of the day basis which the NAV is finalized.
+- The trading of stocks can take place at any time during the day, including intra-day trading at the current price, whereas mutual funds are traded only once a day, probably at the end of the daily basis in which the NAV is finalized.

 - The individual share price of the stock is multiplied by the number of shares determining the value of stock held by the investor.
-On the other hand, value of mutual fund can be computed by arriving at the NAV which is the total value of assets net of expenses.
+On the other hand, the value of the mutual funds can be calculated by arriving at the NAV, which is the total value of assets net of expenses.

 |Ownership||Shares of a Company||Shares of a Fund|